-If you fail to do this, you will not get an immediate reply and your email will end up in some other queue in my work flow.
+If you fail to do this or do it wrong, you will not get an immediate reply and your email will end up in some other queue in my work flow.
 Your email will not be noticed when I am grading for this class.
 In the best case I will eventually handle your email.
 In the worst case your email will be in my spam folder and I will never even see it.